davidnabergoj/bootplot/README.md

 The method works by resampling the original dataset using bootstrap and plotting each bootstrapped sample.
 The plots are then combined into a single image or an animation.

+# Example

-As an example, suppose we have some data and their corresponding targets.
+Suppose we have some data and their corresponding targets.
 We can model our targets with a regression line and visualize the uncertainty with the following code:

 ```python